DJchopstix13/CMSI387/homework/myshell/points-to-ponder.md

 2. Can your shell run scripts?
 Why or why not?

-    My shell does not run scripts because it only knows how to handle certain executable commands (e.g. `ls`, `ping`).
+    My shell can run scripts.
+It can even run the interactive shells that are built into my kernel.

 3. Does Ctrl-D exit your shell?
 Why or why not?

-    Ctrl-D` exits my shell because the while loop keeps going until an `EOF` character is found.
+    Ctrl-D` exits my shell because the do-while loop keeps going until an `EOF` character is found.